vitalets/playwright-network-cache/README.md

 - **optionsOrFn**: Caching options or a function to modify the response

 ### Options
 You can provide options to `CacheRoute` constructor or modify them dynamically via `cacheRoute.options`.
+All values are optional.

 #### baseDir
 `string`